prajithmalepati/Obsidian_Vault/Databricks/Databricks.md

 ![[Dataobjects.png]]

-#### Managed Table
+- **Managed Table:** A Managed table is based on a file that is stored in Managed store's location that is configured to Metastore.
+So when you drop a table, it will delete the table and its underlying data

-- A Managed table is based on a file that is stored in Managed st
+- **External table:** An External table is a table whose datafile is stored in a cloud storage location, outside of the managed storage location.
+So only the table meta data is managed.
+When you drop a table, only the table gets deleted and all the underlying data remains.